The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Dividend Stock Screener

-A dividend stock screener is effective at narrowing down the potential field of possible dividend stocks to buy.
+A dividend stock screener is effective at narrowing down the field of possible dividend stocks to invest in.
 But, further research is required to pick the best dividend stocks that meet your personal objectives.

 This is true when using an automated dividend stock screener.
 Or, if you roll up your sleeves and do the work yourself.